systemjs/systemjs/docs/errors.md

 - `application/wasm`

 To diagnose the problem, identify which module failed to load.
 Then check the browser console and network tab of your devtools to find the HTTP status.
 In order for the module to successfully load, the status needs to be >= 200 and < 300.

-## 11

-### Transform extra failed to fetch module - wrong HTTP status

-SystemJS Error #9 occurs when SystemJS attempted to load a module with [`fetch()`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API), but the HTTP response status was not >= 200 and < 300.

-This error is specific to fetches caused by the [transform extra](/README.md#extras), not by the `shouldFetch` or `fetch` hooks.

-SystemJS checks the HTTP [Response object](https://developer.mozilla.org/en-US/docs/Web/API/Response) to check if the HTTP response status is ["ok"](https://developer.mozilla.org/en-US/docs/Web/API/Response/ok), and throws Error #11 if it is not ok.

-To diagnose the problem, identify which module failed to load.
-Then check the browser console and network tab of your devtools to find the HTTP status.
-In order for the module to successfully load, the status needs to be >= 200 and < 300.

-## 12

-## Module did not instantiate

-SystemJS Error #9 occurs when a module fails to instantiate.

-Instantiation refers to downloading and executing the code for a module.
-The instantiation for a single module refers to an array that represents the module's dependencies, exports, and code.

-SystemJS has various methods of instantiating modules, generally involving either a `<script>` or `fetch()`.
-Custom module instantiation can be implemented by [hooking System.instantiate](/docs/hooks.md#instantiateurl-parenturl---promise).

-Error #12 occurs when the instantiate hook returns a Promise that resolves with no value.
-This generally does not occur when using the built-in SystemJS functionality and is more common to custom implementations of System.instantiate.